Board of Directors

 Prior to joining Greystone, she was an Associate at Guggenheim Partners responsible for supporting the CEO and Senior MD of the real estate division, assisting with underwriting and loan submissions, as well as organizing client events.

 Jennifer has worked in commercial real estate finance for over 10 years and holds a Bachelor’s degree in Marketing from East Carolina University.

-This is Jen’s first year on the Board.
+This is Natalie’s first year on the Board.

-This is Khadeen’s first year on the Board.
+This is Khadeen’s second year on the board.

 Vice President of Communications

 Kyasia supports the Enterprise Community Loan Fund group in providing innovative capital to help build and preserve affordable housing in the most underserved communities.
 Kyasia’s specialties include Construction, Predevelopment, Interim/Bridge, and Permanent Term loans for low-income housing projects and community development facilities.
 Kyasia exemplifies strong leadership skills, an analytical nature, and an in-depth understanding and passion for the preservation of affordable housing and community development finance.
 In May 2020, Kyasia graduated from the USC Sol Price School of Public Policy.
 She pursued a Masters degree in Urban Planning.
 Kyasia enjoys traveling and loves contemporary art museums and listening to all genres of music.